 To avoid this, visit Torres del Paine in the off-peak month of May with a local guide.
 Though the weather can be cold, the scenery is generally stunning, and day hikes for all abilities are available.

-Ushuaia and Argentine Tierra del Fuego
+Ushuaia and Argentine Tierra del Fuego (Argentina)

 With that said, the best time to go is from the end of October through early April when the weather is better.
 If this is your first visit to Ushuaia or any area within Tierra del Fuego, this extensive 15,000-word guide on planning a trip to Patagonia should be helpful.

 Ushuaia from late October through early April

-Spring through to autumn are the best times to visit Ushuaia, although you can expect flurries of snow at the start and end of this period.
+Spring through to autumn is the best time to visit Ushuaia, although you can expect flurries of snow at the start and end of this period.
 Experience warmer temperatures with less rainfall and longer days – up to 17 hours of sunlight in total.
 Usefully for those seeking to travel around the region, this period is when all the bus routes are open and it’s easiest to get to and from Ushuaia.

-But if you are here for the wildlife, aim for the end of October or early April, when you can spot species unique to this area, from terrestrial mammals – such as guanaco and Andean fox – to austral parakeets and Andean condosr.
-Keep in mind that Patagonia weather in April is more wet and windy than in the summer months.
+But if you are here for the wildlife, aim for the end of October or early April, when you can spot species unique to this area, from terrestrial mammals – such as guanaco and Andean fox – to austral parakeets and Andean condors.
+Keep in mind that Patagonia’s weather in April is more wet and windy than in the summer months.

 Ushuaia in winter

-Ushuaia celebrates the winter solstice with a 3-day festival in June, while music and shows follow for up to 10 consecutive days in June.
+Ushuaia celebrates the winter solstice with a three-day festival in June, while music and shows follow for up to 10 consecutive days in June.
 As a result, you may find hotels fully booked around this time, even though it is in the middle of the low season.